 Critique of atonement explanations

-Winfrey is making a bold point: that the church needs to adapt how it articulates its core message about what Jesus’ death and resurrection achieved.
+Winfrey is making a bold point: that the church needs to adapt how it articulates its core message about what Jesus’ death achieved.

 She strongly critiques the ‘substitutionary’ idea of atonement, with its court-room analogy which is so popular in Evangelical churches.
 But she also critiques more liberal interpretations which focus just on the moral influence of Christ and his self-sacrificial love.